iotaledger/serialization.ixi/readme.md

 ##### Read a StructuredDataFragment

-Fields of a StructuredDataFragment are identified by index and different getter are available to read a typed value, or a list of values.
+Fields of a StructuredDataFragment are identified by index.
-There is also a generic getter to read any field as trits (encoded in byte[])
+A generic getter to read value as trits is available.
+It also possible to deserialize the trits by passing a converter.

 ```
+bytes[] asciiTrits = structuredDataFragment.getValue(0);
-String ascii = structuredDataFragment.getAsciiValue(0);
+String ascii = structuredDataFragment.getValue(0, TritsConverter.ASCII);
-Integer age = structuredDataFragment.getIntegerValue(1);
-boolean isMale = structuredDataFragment.getBooleanValue(2);
-List<byte[]> values = structuredDataFragment.getListValues(3);
+List<byte[]> values = structuredDataFragment.getListValues(1);
+List<Integer> values = structuredDataFragment.getListValues(1, TritsConverter.INTEGER);
 ```

 ### Pull data API